How to Vote in the US (Step by Step)

 Your Voter Resource Guide

 At Common Ground Committee, our goal is to bring individuals together from all sides to bring light, not heat, to public discourse.
-We also believe that voting is every citizen’s right, responsibility and a privilege.
-This year, understanding how to vote is more complicated as the country meets the challenges of the pandemic.
+We also believe that voting is every citizen’s right, responsibility, and privilege.

 We are here to help you through the voting process — from registering and finding your voting location (or learning how to vote remotely) to learning about the issues and the candidates.

 Get started now with the few easy steps below!

 Each one of these steps is critical to making your opinion, voice, and vote count on election day.

 Whatever your political preference, your right to vote gives you the chance to be heard and impact the direction of our country.
 According to data from the U.S. Elections Project in 2016, 43 percent of voters did not fill out their ballots.
 Why?
 Many Americans don’t know enough about the voting process, how to register, or are unaware of registration deadlines.
 Rock the Vote provides an easy link to get started on your registration in moments.
 Vote411 from the League of Women Voters Education Fund can also help you check your registration status, get registered, and find information about the issues.

 If you aren’t requesting an absentee ballot, make sure you know where you can vote — and have a plan to get there.
 Of the 29 percent of older adults who did not vote in 2016 (approximately 2,262,000 voters), about half were held back by poor access to transit.
 Ride share programs and volunteer transportation assistance are available across the country to help seniors and others with mobility challenges get to the polls.